Working with Landholders

 ElectraNet respects that many of our landholders are in rural areas and may have livestock that can be ‘startled’ by helicopters.
 As such, ElectraNet will, upon request, implement a ‘no fly’ or ‘caution’ zone over these properties.
 If you would like request one of these zones, please complete this form and return it to Enquiry.Landholder@electranet.com.au

-If you would like further information regarding aerial inspections please contact our Landholder Liaison Coordinator on 1800 413 331.
+If you would like further information regarding aerial inspections please contact our Landholder Relations Advisor on 1800 413 331.

-We encourage all of our landholders and interested community members attending the event to stop by and say hello to the ElectraNet team.
+We encourage all of our landholders and any interested community members attending the Field Days to stop by and say hello to the ElectraNet team.

 ElectraNet's roles and responsibilities